zbarovsky/encounter-tracker/README.md

 * Lots of different relationships between postgres tables, making sure they link properly will be difficult

 ## Bugs
-* init and health have to be updated together every time, or the page doesn't refresh and the data doesn't populate. -- FIXED.
 * cannot search for monsters without signing in/up first SOLVED: now have to be logged in to use search, if not, redirects to log in page.
 * If user adds an extra space at the end, they can't search for the monster.

 ## Acknowledgements
 * Link to my background image: https://wallpapercave.com/w/wp4786823
-* Thanks to Tyler, Daniel, and Emily for testing my app at launch.
+* Thanks to Emily, Tyler, and Daniel for testing my app at launch.